nikshah4120/Module-Federation-Implementation/README.md

 2. npm setup to install packages

 For development mode:
- npm run dev will build files and apps will be running on respective ports.
+ npm run stert:dev will build files and apps will be running on respective ports.

 For Production mode:
 npm run build will build apps.